-Carroll Public Library and City Hall
+Carroll Public Library

 In 2016, Commercial Savings Bank gifted the community of Carroll, Iowa, with its former building allowing the city to move forward with a decade-long desire to expand and relocate both the city hall and library, which are currently co-located.
 OPN Architects was hired to conduct a feasibility study to provide a vision for the future of the Carroll Public Library and City Hall.
 This study included an assessment of needs, review of existing facilities, and a concept-level cost estimate, which allowed the city to call a referendum in August 2017 to fund the relocation and expansion.